coolcourd/migbin/readme.md

 Takes in a list of directories to make and cds you to the last one.
 This uses mkdir -p.
 #### premig
 Moves wordpress files and directories out of the current directory and into ~/premig$(date)
-#### secureit
-Does the opposite of fixlinks, but not to the same extent.
-Leaves most plugins as-is. auto search-replace to find insecure links.
 #### setmainurls
 looks for .mainurl files and sets the WordPress home and siteurl options to it's contents
 #### setupssh